Khan1021/mirror-mirror-puzzle/Assumptions.md

 mirror only affects `X`'s projectile simulation, not footstep movement.

 ## Grid size
-The sample world in `export.py` uses a 5x5 grid (up from an initial 3x3 scratch example) to better demonstrate movement, a mirror bounce, and obstacles together in one run.
+The sample world in `export.py` uses a 5x5 grid to better demonstrate movement, a mirror bounce, and obstacles together in one run.